ZivoMartin/AVANCEMENT-PROJET-STAGE/playwright.md

 * onmouseenter: script no, replay no on all website
 * onmouseleave: script no, replay no on all website
-* onmousemove: script no, replay no on all website
+* onmousemove: script no, replay no on all website GOOD FOR ALL

 ### Senarios
-* Follow hypertext link : Yes
+* Follow hypertext link : script yes, replay yes

-* The menus activate by click :
+* The menus activate by click : Not for all the menus.

 * The hovers menues : No

-* Copy and paste with the context menue :
+* Copy and paste with the context menue : it is possible to do this, but playwright doesn't copy and paste, it simply writes the value of the copied text to the input.

-* The combo box : No
+* The combo box : Yes, playwright has a specific method for using the combo box

 ## KeyBoard